-Article

-International trade in services by subnational areas of the UK: 2018

-Experimental estimated value of exports and imports of services for 2018 for NUTS1, NUTS2, NUTS3 and 15 city regions, including industry and non-EU and EU split.

-Contact: Isabel Rogers isabel.rogers@ons.gov.uk +44 (0)1633 456527 Release date: 10 September 2020

-Next release: To be announced

-Correction

-27 November 2020 15:43

-An error has been found in the EU and Rest of the World estimates within the International trade in services by subnational areas of the UK: 2018 dataset.
+Article International trade in services by subnational areas of the UK: 2018 Experimental estimated value of exports and imports of services for 2018 for NUTS1, NUTS2, NUTS3 and 15 city regions, including industry and non-EU and EU split.
+Contact: Isabel Rogers isabel.rogers@ons.gov.uk +44 (0)1633 456527 Release date: 10 September 2020 Next release: To be announced Correction 27 November 2020 15:43 An error has been found in the EU and Rest of the World estimates within the International trade in services by subnational areas of the UK: 2018 dataset.
 Please be aware of this if using this data.
 We are investigating the reason for this error and will update this notice as we have more information.
 We apologise for any inconvenience.
 Please contact Isabel Rogers for more information.

-16 December 2020 08:00

-An error has been found in the international trade in services by subnational areas of the UK: 2018 dataset.
+16 December 2020 08:00 An error has been found in the international trade in services by subnational areas of the UK: 2018 dataset.
 This affects EU, Rest of the World and total estimates.
 This was due to a programming error in the production system.
 Please be aware of this if using this data.
 We will correct this error as soon as possible.
 We apologise for any inconvenience.
 Please contact Isabel Rogers for more information.
+27 January 2021 13:11 We have corrected errors in international trade in services by subnational areas of the UK: 2018 article.
+The previous version quoted incorrect estimates due to a programming error in the production system.
+5 November 2021 16:00 As previously announced, an error was identified in these datasets which was caused by missing cases in an input file.
+This led to a minor change in the apportionment of some cells in 2018 published data.
+The industries affected are Manufacturing, Information and communication, Professional, Scientific and technical activities, Administrative and support service activities, Other service industries and Retail (excluding motor trades).
+In most cases, the changes are below 3%.

+This data has now been corrected.

 Table of contents

 - 1. Main points

 - 2. Trade in services by the English regions and three devolved nations

 - 3. Trade in services by NUTS1 regions and destination

 - 4. Trade in services by city regions

 - 5. Trade in services by city regions and destination

 - 6. Trade in services by NUTS3 areas

 - 7. International trade in services by subnational areas of the UK data

 - 8. Glossary

 - 9. Data sources and quality

 - 10. Future developments

 - 11. Related links

 - 12. Appendix A: industry groups

 - 13. Appendix B: city region geographies

 1. Main points

-- In 2018, London contributed 60% of the UK trade in services surplus, importing £66.4 billion of services and exporting £132.2 billion of services. - The main contributors to London's trade surplus were financial and insurance services and professional, scientific and technical activities, at £29.1 billion and £17.4 billion respectively. - The largest proportion of service imports came through travel services, representing 26% of the UK total service imports and contributing at least one-quarter of imports in every region except London. - Most UK service exports were from the financial and insurance industry, generating 30% of the total service exports and contributing nearly half of Yorkshire and The Humber's exports. - City regions imported 58% of their non-travel services from outside the EU and exported 63% of their services to non-EU countries.
+- In 2018, London contributed 63% of the UK trade in services surplus, importing £67.1 billion of services and exporting £136.4 billion of services.

+- The main contributors to London's trade surplus were financial and insurance services and professional, scientific and technical activities, at £29.3 billion and £17.0 billion respectively.

+- The largest proportion of service imports came through travel services, representing 26% of the UK total service imports and contributing at least one-quarter of imports in every region except London.

+- Most UK service exports were from the financial and insurance industry, generating 30% of the total service exports and contributing nearly half of Yorkshire and The Humber's exports.

+- City regions imported 58% of their non-travel services from outside the EU and exported 60% of their services to non-EU countries.

 2. Trade in services by the English regions and three devolved nations